 - Switch up the cheese!
 A sharp cheddar is my favorite, but pepper jack would be delicious as well or, for that matter, almost any melty cheese you have in your fridge!

 I always try to have a few of these burritos in my freezer in one configuration or another.
 Give them a shot and I think your family will be happy you did.

 More Easy Make-Ahead Breakfasts

-Freezer Breakfast Burritos with Sausage, Eggs and Salsa Verde Recipe
+Freezer Breakfast Burritos With Sausage, Eggs and Salsa Verde